-The Oil-Dri Corporation of America Annual Incentive Plan, as amended effective January 1, 2008, provides certain executives to receive a deferred executive bonus award if certain financial goals are met.
-A total of \$374,000 and \$492,000 were awarded for the fiscal years ended July 31, 2008 and 2007, respectively, to certain executives under the provisions of the plan.
-These awards will vest over a three year vesting period and accrue interest at our long-term cost of borrowing plus 1%.
+The Oil-Dri Corporation of America Annual Incentive Plan, as amended effective January 1, 2008, provides certain executives with the opportunity to receive a deferred executive bonus award if certain financial goals are met.
+A total of \$316,000 and \$374,000 were awarded for the fiscal years ended July 31, 2009 and 2008, respectively, to certain executives under the provisions of the plan.
+These awards will vest over a three-year vesting period and accrue interest at our long-term cost of borrowing plus 1%.

-NOTE 10 - COMMITMENTS AND CONTINGENCIES
+NOTE 11 - COMMITMENTS AND CONTINGENCIES